 Even if you don’t know exactly what you want in a wine, think about what flavors you generally prefer or are in the mood for.
 Are you a big fan of blackberries and chocolate?
 Are pears your favorite fruit?
-Odds are you can find a wine with these flavor profiles, all you have to do is ask!
+Odds are you can find a wine with these flavor profiles.
 It’s also a good idea to get a wine aroma wheel and practice identifying the flavors in your glass.

 There are all sorts of great ways to expand your wine knowledge and get to know what you like.
 Attend free tastings, study up and be mindful about what you’re tasting.
-Then when you shop, you’ll be able to request something with flavors you know you already like.
+When you shop, you’ll be able to request something with flavors that you already enjoy.

 2. Brush up on your wine lingo

-If you come armed with a few key words of wine lingo, the staff can better help you find something you love.
-Brush up on these terms before you shop to describe to the staff what you want:
+If you come armed with a few keywords of wine lingo, the staff can better help you find something you love.
+Brush up on these terms before you shop to describe what you want:

-Dry: A common misconception is that dryness is the dry feeling you get in your mouth from some red wines.
-Dryness actually means there is no notable sugar left after fermentation.
+Dry: A common misconception is that dry refers to the puckering feeling you get in your mouth from some red wines (that’s caused by tannins).
+Dryness actually means that there is no notable sugar left after fermentation.
 The majority of wines on the store shelf are dry, such as Pinot Grigio, Merlot, Pinot Noir, Chardonnay and many other better-known varieties that are not sweet to taste.

 Sweet: This means there is sugar left in the wine.
 Sweet, non-dessert wines are generally lower in alcohol because they were not allowed to fully ferment.
 As a tip, if you like just a hint of sweetness, ask for something “off-dry.”
-Sweet wines include varietals like Gewurztraminer, sweet Moscato, sweet Riesling and White Zinfandel.
+Sweet wines include varietals like Gewurztraminer, Moscato, late harvest Riesling and White Zinfandel.

 Tannic: Tannins are found in skins and seeds of grapes and can leave your mouth with a parched, dry feeling.
-It is easy to confuse this “dry” feeling with “dry” wine.
-Yet if you ask for a “non-dry red,” when what you mean is that you don’t like tannins, you may walk out with something far too sweet for your taste.
+If you do not like a tannic wine, be careful to be specific, rather than asking for a “non-dry red” because you might end up walking home with a sweet dessert wine.
 Particularly tannic red wines can include Cabernet Sauvignon, Malbec and Syrah.
 Low tannin reds include Pinot Noir and wines from France’s Beaujolais region, which are usually made from Gamay grapes.

 Fruity: This is an important distinction to make from “sweet.”
-A wine may be dry, but if the grapes are from a particularly fruity variety, your brain might perceive sweetness.
-If you like fruit flavors, but not sugar in your wine, this is good to remember.
+If you like juicy flavors, but not sugar in your wine, ask for “fruit-forward” options.
 Fruity but dry reds can include Merlot, Zinfandel and Australian Shiraz.
 Fruity but dry whites can include Sauvignon Blanc and Viognier.